 As a characteristic region of the multiphase ISM, we use MHD simulations of two colliding super-shells (Ntormousi et al. 2017, hereafter N17).
-The super shells are created by placing two spherical feedback regions on either side of a 200 pc box, which is initially filled with a turbulent medium of mean density $n{\rm H}=1$ cm-3 and mean temperature of 8000 K. In order to set up the turbulence, before introducing the feedback, N17 imposed a turbulent velocity field to a box of uniform density and a constant magnetic field along one direction, and let the turbulence evolve until the density-weighted power spectra of the velocity field reach a Kolmogorov-like behavior.
+The super shells are created by placing two spherical feedback regions on either side of a 200 pc box, which is initially filled with a turbulent medium of mean density $n{\rm H} =$ 1 cm-3 and mean temperature of 8000 K. In order to set up the turbulence, before introducing the feedback, N17 imposed a turbulent velocity field to a box of uniform density and a constant magnetic field along one direction, and allowed the turbulence to evolve until the density-weighted power spectra of the velocity field reach a Kolmogorov-like behavior.
 Then the feedback regions were placed on either side of the z-axis boundaries, with the magnetic field oriented either perpendicular (case A, mhd1r in N17) or parallel (case B, mhd1t in N17) to the collision axis.
 In these regions, the gas receives thermal energy from the combined wind and supernova feedback of an OB association containing 30 stars, following the population synthesis models of Voss et al. (2009).
-All the cases used in this work have a uniform resolution of 5123 cells.
-For both cases A and B we use the simulation output at 5 Myrs.
+All the cases used in this work have a uniform resolution of 512 cells.
+For both cases, A and B, we used the simulation output at 5 Myrs.
 This time-step was chosen to have the shells significantly close to each other while still preserving some of the surrounding medium.
 All gas phases co-exist in the computational box.
 Table 1 contains the characteristic parameters of the MHD simulations.
-Self-gravity is not at play in any of the two models (hydrodynamical simulations of the same setup with self-gravity produced very similar results).
+Self-gravity is not at play in any of the two models and we note that hydrodynamical simulations of the same setup with self-gravity produced very similar results.

-To capture the thermal instability that will eventually create the CNM, N17 also modelled the cooling and heating processes of the local ISM.
-Heating comes from an UV background modelled with a Habing field of $G{\rm eff}$ =1.7 and from the photoelectric effect on dust grains.
-Cooling is due to atomic lines, predominantly carbon and oxygen.
-The equilibrium rates for cooling and
+To capture the thermal instability that would eventually create the CNM, N17 also modeled the cooling and heating processes of the local ISM.
+Heating comes from an UV background modeled with a Habing field of $G{\rm eff} = 1.7$ and from

-4 http://github.com/brentjens/rm-synthesis
+&lt;sup>4 http://github.com/brentjens/rm-synthesis